 5. Slippery Dick

-It almost goes without saying why this name is included in this list of funny fish names.
+It almost goes without saying why this name features on this list of funny fish names.
 All giggling aside, the slippery dick (whose scientific name is Halichoeres bivittatus) is a species of wrasse native to the tropical waters of the western Atlantic Ocean and Caribbean Sea.
 The slippery dick fish has an elongated, laterally compressed body with a pointed snout.
 It has a vibrant coloration, typically ranging from a bluish-gray to greenish-brown on the upper body, and a lighter shade on the belly.
 It also has two distinctive black stripes that run from the snout through the eye to the caudal fin.

 Slippery dicks are commonly seen darting around shallow reef habitats.
 From juvenile to adult, these wrasses dramatically alter their color, so individuals can differ greatly in coloration and markings, depending on their age.
 These beautiful little fish typically grow to a length of about 14 inches (35 centimeters).